f5devcentral/f5-agility-labs-sslviz/docs/class5/module2/lab2.rst

    configuration state.
 In most cases, objects created in CM (like iRules) are only deployed to a Next instance when they are associated to an application.
 With respect to SSL Orchestrator, this also applies to service chains and traffic policies.
 The exemption to this is inspection services.
-While inspection services can be saves to CM and deployed later, they are generally deployed direct to an instance on creation, irrespective of applications, as they have network attributes that are typically specific to a BIG-IP Next instance.
+While inspection services can be saved to CM and deployed later, they are generally deployed direct to an instance on creation, irrespective of applications, as they have network attributes that are typically specific to a BIG-IP Next instance.
 This will be made evident in the upcoming labs.